synbioks/Text-Mining-NLP/relation-extraction/README.md

 * `ga-batch-size`: (gradient accumulation) minimum number of samples the model sees before an update step
     * There is a counter in the script counting how many samples the model has seen since the last step.
 If the count is greater or equal to `ga-batch-size`, the model will take a step, and the counter will be zeroed.
     * If not specified, it will be set to `batch-size`
-* `datalodaer-workers`: number of CPU threads dedicated to data loading
+* `dataloader-workers`: number of CPU threads dedicated to data loading
 * `seq-len`: maximum input sentence length
     * Anything longer than `seq-len` is truncated.
 * `bert-state-path`: path to the pretrained bert directory
 * `use-bert-large`: whether to use bert large instead of bert base
-* `top-hidden-size`: number of hidden units in every hidden layer in the top model
+* `top-hidden-size`: array of integer specifying the size of each hidden layer
-* `top-hidden-layers`: number of hidden layers in the top model
+    * the length of the array determines the number of hidden layers
-    * This number doesn't include the output layer.
-If `top-hidden-layers` is 3, there will be 4 fully connected layers in the top model (3 hidden + 1 output)
 * `freeze-bert`: whether to freeze the weights of the entire bert encoder
     * Achieved by disabling the gradient of bert.
 * `resume-from-ckpt`: path to the saved checkpoint